- Paul Hudak Symposium, April 29-30, 2016.

-Today the focus of our group is not only on advancing Haskell, but also on using it in interesting ways in research, education, and the real world.
-Most notably, we have used Haskell to construct a variety of domain-specific embedded languages (DSELs): languages that use Haskell as a framework within which to build abstractions specific to an underlying domain.
+The Yale Haskell Group focused both on advancing Haskell and on using it in interesting ways in research, education, and the real world.
+Most notably, the group used Haskell to construct a variety of domain-specific embedded languages (DSELs): languages that use Haskell as a framework within which to build abstractions specific to an underlying domain.

 The Yale Haskell Group wishes to acknowledge the generous support of its funding agencies, including the National Science Foundation (NSF), the Defense Advanced Research Projects Agency (DARPA), and Microsoft Research.